jeffeehsiung/Artificial_Nerual_Networks_Exo/lab2_report.md

         </p>

 ### Q3.
 Compare the results of the recurrent MLP with the LSTM.
 Which model do you prefer and why?
+Both the LSTM and MLP models have been used to predict the continuation of a time series from the Santa Fe laser dataset with the same lag of 15 and number of hidden units at 25.

+In comparing the two:

+1. **LSTM Results**: The LSTM model appears to track the test data more closely.
+The peaks and troughs of the predicted values (orange line) follow the test data (blue line) with a higher degree of accuracy, particularly in capturing the rhythm and magnitude of the test data's oscillations.

+2. **MLP Results**: The MLP model also captures the overall trend but seems to struggle with the finer details of the test data's fluctuations.
+It fails to predict the peaks and troughs accurately after about timestep 1060, deviating significantly from the test data.

+**Preference**:
+Based on the visual comparison, the LSTM model would be preferred for the following reasons:

+- **Temporal Dependencies**: LSTMs are specifically designed to handle sequences with long-term dependencies.
+The LSTM seems to be leveraging its recurrent connections to better remember and predict the sequence of the laser intensity.

+- **Prediction Accuracy**: The LSTM's predictions are closer to the test data, suggesting that it is better at generalizing from the training data to predict unseen sequences.

+- **Stability**: After timestep 1060, the MLP predictions become erratic and unstable, whereas the LSTM maintains a consistent prediction pattern throughout the entire sequence.

+In time series prediction tasks, especially with complex patterns and potential long-term dependencies, LSTMs often outperform traditional MLPs due to their recurrent structure.
+However, it's also important to consider factors such as training time, computational resources, and the specific characteristics of the dataset when choosing between the two models for practical applications.